 The Picasso of Vietnam – Painter Pham Luc

-August 23, 2022 By Uncategorized Comments Off
+August 23, 2022 By Blog Comments Off

 Painting is like exercising for painter Pham Luc.
 If he doesn’t paint something every day he feels slightly ill, which perhaps explains his prolific output and reputation as Vietnam’s Pablo Picasso.